Keep Permission and Compliance Simple

 1. Keep the address only if someone clearly opted in through that inbox.

-2. Avoid treating a shared inbox as a personal subscriber unless the context supports it.
+2. Do not treat a shared inbox as a personal subscriber unless the signup or communication context supports that choice.

-3. Segment role-based addresses separately for higher-risk campaigns.
+3. Segment role-based addresses separately before higher-risk campaigns.

-4. Use clearer signup forms to collect the person, company, and source when possible.
+4. When possible, use clearer signup forms to collect the person, company, and signup source.

 Related resources:

-- [FTC CAN-SPAM Guide](https://www.ftc.gov/business-guidance/resources/can-spam-act-compliance-guide-business): U.S. business guidance for commercial email rules and opt-out expectations.
+- [FTC CAN-SPAM Guide](https://www.ftc.gov/business-guidance/resources/can-spam-act-compliance-guide-business): Review U.S. business guidance for commercial email rules and opt-out expectations.

-- [Double Opt-In](https://mailrith.com/docs/double-opt-in.md): Confirm subscribers before adding them to normal marketing sends.
+- [Double Opt-In](https://mailrith.com/docs/double-opt-in.md): Confirm subscribers before you add them to normal marketing sends.

 - [Public Subscriber Experience](https://mailrith.com/docs/public-subscriber-experience.md): Understand unsubscribe and public-facing subscriber flows.